0xMatthew/CLARA/docs/QUICKSTART.md

 ## manual setup

-- **NOTE:** these manual steps assume that you have worked with TensorRT-LLM and are comfortable with building and running inference on models using TensorRT-LLM. these steps are only recommended if you have a good reason for not using the installation script/you are very experienced with TensorRT-LLM.
+**NOTE:** these manual steps assume that you have worked with TensorRT-LLM and are comfortable with building and running inference on models using TensorRT-LLM. these steps are only recommended if you have a good reason for not using the installation script/you are very experienced with TensorRT-LLM.

-first, ensure you have:
+- first, ensure you have:

     1. cloned the TensorRT-LLM `rel` branch: https://github.com/NVIDIA/TensorRT-LLM/tree/rel

     2. installed 0.7.1 the TensorRT-LLM python package and all required dependencies
         - this repo was built with support for version 0.7.1, which is contained in the TensorRT-LLM `rel` branch at the time of writing.

     3. downloaded a chat-optimized llama 2 model from huggingface
         - for example, if you have the hardware for it, you could download something as large as [Llama-2-70b-chat-hf](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf) and use it with CLARA.

     3. built an optimzied TensorRT-LLM llama model using `TensorRT-LLM\examples\build.py`

     4. you have cloned the CLARA repo (this repo)

-now that your environment is set up, edit `call_model.py`:
+- now that your environment is set up, edit `call_model.py`:

     1. change the following 3 lines to point to your local directories:

         ```python
         run_script_path = os.path.join(os.getenv('TENSORRT_LLM_DIR', 'default_path_if_not_set'), "examples", "run.py")
         engine_dir = os.getenv('TRT_ENGINE_DIR', 'default_path_if_not_set')
         tokenizer_dir = os.getenv('LLAMA_MODEL_DIR', 'default_path_if_not_set')
         ```

         - for example, if you cloned the TensorRT-LLM repo into `C:\`, `run_script_path` would be set to `"C:\TensorRT-LLM\examples` like this:

             ```python
             run_script_path = "C:/TensorRT-LLM/examples"
             ```

         - your `engine_dir` is where the output from your TensorRT-LLM `build.py` script is located.
         - your `tokenizer_dir` is where you cloned whatever Llama repo you chose from huggingface.

     2. set your $claraRepoPath environment variable to your local CLARA repo path:

         ```powershell
         [System.Environment]::SetEnvironmentVariable('claraRepoPath', '<the_path_to_your_local_CLARA_repo>', [System.EnvironmentVariableTarget]::User)
         ```

         - you're setting the `$claraRepoPath` environment variable so the `autocomplete_handler` module knows where to find the `call_model.py` script.

     3. check if your PowerShell profile exists by running:

         ```powershell
         Test-Path $PROFILE
         ```

         - if it returns `$false`, move to the next step to create one. if `$true`, skip the next step.

     4. create your PowerShell profile if it doesn't exist:

         ```powershell
         New-Item -path $PROFILE -type file -force
         ```

     5. open your PowerShell profile in a text editor. you can use notepad or any editor you prefer. here's how you'd open it in notepad:

         ```powershell
         notepad $PROFILE
         ```

     6. in notepad, add the import command for this repo's autocomplete_handler module:

         ```powershell
         Import-Module "$env:claraRepoPath\powershell_module\autocomplete_handler.psm1"
         ```

         remember to replace <the_path_to_your_local_CLARA_repo> in your `$claraRepoPath` environment variable setup with the actual path where your CLARA repo is located. save the changes and close the editor.

     7. to make sure everything's set up correctly, close and reopen your PowerShell terminal. check if the module loads automatically by running:

         ```powershell
         Get-Module -ListAvailable
         ```

         - look for your module in the list to confirm it's available for use.

     8. go back to the [how to use section](../README.md/#how-to-use) to begin using CLARA!